Product Guide

 Searching Orders

-The Orders page includes a search bar that lets you find specific orders by searching for a customer's email address.
-This is particularly useful when a customer contacts you about their order -- you can quickly look up their purchase by typing their email into the search field.
+The Orders page includes a search bar to find specific orders by customer email.
+This is especially handy when a customer contacts you about their purchase -- just type their email to pull up all their orders at a glance.

 Image